blender/blender/doc/python_api/rst/info_gotcha.rst

 Importers can be upgraded to work with only minor changes.

-The main change to be made is used the tessellation versions of each function.
+The main change to be made is used the tessellation versions of each attribute.

 * mesh.faces --> :class:`bpy.types.Mesh.tessfaces`
 * mesh.uv_textures --> :class:`bpy.types.Mesh.tessface_uv_textures`